BeyondScheme/BeyondScheme.github.io/_posts/2016-11-07-angular2-discussion-portal.md

 This function is responsible for refreshing comments in real time.
 When someone add a new comment everyone who is reading this post will see it without need for refreshing page.

 Firstly, we invoke `commentService.getComments(id: number)` to retrieve comments from the backend.
 On each success call we run `subscribeToData()` which after 5s invoke once again `refreshData()`.
-It ensures that data on UI are constantly refresh.
+It ensures that data on UI is constantly refresh.

 You may wonder why we invoke `subscribeToData()` after successful call instead of adding in `ngOnInit()` method:
 {% highlight typescript %}